Aftab700/Hacking-Notes/Flipper_Zero/Readme.md

 # Flipper Stuff

-four major firmwares that you can install on the Flipper Zero.
+Four major firmwares that you can install on the Flipper Zero.
 These are:

 - [Unleashed](https://github.com/DarkFlippers/unleashed-firmware)
 - [Xtreme](https://github.com/Flipper-XFW)